helipilot50/user-event-example-aerospike/README.md

 1, in 11ms
 ```

-Using the UDF is much faster on the events stored in a Map, using individual records for events gives you unlimited events and auto expiry (deletes) of records.
+Using the UDF is much faster on the events stored in a Map, using individual records for events gives you unlimited events and auto expiry (deletes) of records using a time-to-live for each record.